 On December 8, 2020, the District entered into a Loan Agreement with BBVA Mortgage Corporation ("Lender") for \$12,415,000 2020 Taxable (Converting to Tax-exempt) General Obligation Limited Tax (Convertible to Unlimited Tax) Refunding Loan Series 2020 ("2020 Loan") for the purposes of refunding the Series 2017 Bonds.
 The 2020 Loan was initially issued bearing Taxable Interest of 3.31% converting to a Tax-Exempt Rate of 2.61% on the Tax-Exempt Conversion Date which is expected to be September 2, 2022.
-Interest payments are due on June 1 and December 1 each year beginning June 1, 2021 while principal payments are due on December 1 each year beginning June 1, 2021 through the maturity date of December 2035.
+Interest payments are due on June 1 and December 1 each year beginning June 1, 2022 while principal payments are due on December 1 each year beginning December 1, 2022 through the maturity date of December 2035.
 The 2020 Loan is secured by the Required Mill Levy, the portion of the Specific Ownership Taxes allocable to the amount of the Required Mill Levy, and any other legally available moneys which the District determines in its sole discretion to apply as Pledged Revenue.
 The District is subject to various covenants with regards to the 2020 Loan.

-The 2020 Loan was issued to provide resources to purchase securities to be placed in an irrevocable trust for the purpose of generating resources for all future debt service payments of the Series 2017.
+The 2020 Loan was issued to provide resources to purchase securities to be placed in an irrevocable trust for the purpose of generating resources for all future debt service payments of the General Obligation (Limited Tax Convertible to Unlimited Tax) Bonds, Series 2017 (refunded bonds).
 As a result, the refunded bonds are considered to be defeased and the liability has been removed from the governmental activities column of the statement of net position.
 The net carrying amount of the old debt exceeded the reacquisition price by \$1,347,983.
 This amount is recorded as a deferred outflow and is being amortized over the remaining life of the new debt issued.
-Due to the timing of the issuance of the 2020 Loan no amount of the loss on refunding was amortized.
 This advance refunding was undertaken to, obtain a more favorable interest rate, and fund the Reserve Fund account of \$352,703 and resulted in a present value savings of approximately \$1,157,000.